kotlin-hands-on/hands-on/Introduction to Coroutines/02_BlockingRequest.md

 ...
 ```

-At first goes the number of milliseconds passed from the program start, then the thread name in square brackets.
+At first, goes the amount of milliseconds passed from the program start, then the thread name in square brackets.
-You can see from which thread the loading request was called on.
+You can see from which thread the loading request is called on.
 At last, stays the actual message: how many repositories or contributors were loaded.

 This log demonstrates that all the results were logged from the main thread.